-For a thousand years, fishermen have come to Lofoten from near and far to take part in the renowned cod winter fishing.
+For a thousand years, fishermen have come to Lofoten from near and far to take part in the renowned cod winter fishing in Northern Norway.
 It is a living history that is confirmed by the numerous typical fish drying racks in the villages.

 Lofoten is situated just beneath the auroral oval, a belt of light that encircles the geomagnetic poles and provides some of the best chances of seeing the northern lights.

 Get to know Lofoten’s colourful fishing villages with the characteristic “rorbuer” (fishermen’s cabins), local handicrafts, and rich history that dates back to the Vikings.
 It is easy to get to the Lofoten Islands.

 The NorwayLights app provides the best prediction for when to see the northern lights in the area.

 There are daily trains all year between Stockholm, Kiruna, and Narvik.
 From there, you can catch buses to the Lofoten Islands.

 There are also trains from Oslo via Trondheim and Fauske to Bodø.
 From Trondheim, the train takes around 10 hours to Bodø.
 From Bodø, you can take a ferry or speedboat to Lofoten.

 There are daily scheduled express passenger boats operating all year between Bodø, Svolvær, and Værøy.